 - bleeding due to decreased clotting proteins

-- sensitivity to medications (the liver processes medications in the body)
+- sensitivity to medications, as the liver processes medications in the body

 - malnutrition